GoogleCloudPlatform/k8s-config-connector/mockgcp/README.md

    refer to your resource's API documentation to identify the service name, for example [privateca](https://cloud.google.com/certificate-authority-service/docs/reference/rest#service:-privateca.googleapis.com).
    Once you identify the service, find the proper path to the proto files, for example:
    `cloud/security/privateca/v1/*.proto`.
 Then replace the prefix `googleapis/google/` to `./third_party/googleapis/mockgcp/`,
    and add into the Makefile.

+     * (Optional) If you determine that the proto file is not up to date, or if it doesn't exist at all, refer to the [Generating Proto](#generating-proto) section

 1. (Optional).
 If you're adding an API outside of googleapis/google/cloud, you may need to add commands to rename the API o mockgcp in [fixup-third-party.sh](fixup-third-party.sh).
 Example: